-FDA adds more warnings to antidepressant's labelMarch 28th, 2012 in Medications /
+FDA adds more warnings to antidepressant's labelMarch 28, 2012 in Medicine & Health / Medications

 (HealthDay) -- In a follow-up to a warning that high doses of the popular antidepressant Celexa can cause potentially fatal abnormal heart rhythms, the U.S. Food and Drug Administration has issued new dosing and use recommendations.

 Last August, the FDA said doses of Celexa (citalopram hydrobromide) greater than 40 milligrams a day can cause changes in the electrical activity of the heart, which can lead to abnormal heart rhythms, including a potentially deadly arrhythmia known as Torsade de Pointes.